willdurand-edu/php-slides/src/2/03_symfony2_templating.md

 # Linking To Pages In JavaScript

 The [FOSJsRoutingBundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle)
-allows you to expose your routing in your JavaScript code.
-That means you'll be able to generate URL with given parameters like you can do with the Router component provided in the Symfony2 core.
+allows you to **expose your routing in your JavaScript code**.
+That means you'll be able to generate URL with given parameters like you can do with the _Router_ component provided in Symfony2.

     !yaml
     # app/config/routing.yml